 - Scope of Services: Provider agrees to establish, conduct, and maintain various Internet marketing services (“Services”) for Client in accordance with the specifications established between Client and Provider as set forth in the separate Harvest Estimate(s) or any other written agreement, Work Order, Service Ticket, or Project signed by Client.
 This Agreement and the terms established herein shall extend to any and all Services set for in the Harvest Estimate(s) or other written agreement, Work Order, Service Ticket, or Project signed by Client.

-- Term and Termination: Client or Provider may terminate Services without cause upon thirty (30) days written notice to the other party; however, Services for any product that Client has agreed to pay in monthly installments may not be terminated or cancelled within the first twelve (12) months of this agreement.
+- Term and Termination: Unless otherwise stated in a separate Harvest Estimate or any other written agreement, Work Order, Service Ticket, or Project signed by Client, Client or Provider may terminate Services without cause upon thirty (30) days written notice to the other party; however, Services for any product that Client has agreed to pay in monthly installments may not be terminated or cancelled within the first twelve (12) months of this Agreement.
 In the event of termination of Services, Client agrees to pay Provider for all Services performed up to the date of termination.
 Provider may terminate this Agreement for breach of this Agreement immediately upon written notice to the Client.
 Termination for breach will not preclude Provider from exercising any other remedies for breach of this Agreement.
 This termination agreement supersedes any other termination agreement previously signed.

-- Ownership of Intellectual Property: Client warrants and represents that Client is the rightful owner or licensee of all content, photos, videos, audio, etc., that Client may provide to Provider for the use in Services performed by Provider.
-Client shall indemnify, defend, and hold Provider harmless against any claims, damages, actions, judgments, costs, or attorneys’ fees arising out of or related to Client’s use of any intellectual property, content, photos, videos, audio, or the like, provided to Provider.
-Moreover, Client accepts sole responsibility for procuring and retaining patient consent relative to the reflection and use of any and all photos.
+- Ownership of Intellectual Property: Client warrants and represents that Client is the rightful owner and/or licensee of all content, including, but not limited to, all written content, stock images, photos, videos, audio, etc., that Client may provide to Provider for Services performed by Provider.
+Client shall indemnify, defend, and hold Provider harmless from any claims, damages, actions, judgments, costs, or attorney’s fees arising out of or related to Client’s use of any intellectual property, content, photos, videos, audio, or the like, provided to Provider.
+Moreover, Client accepts sole responsibility for procuring and retaining patient consent related to the reflection and use of any and all photos.

 - HIPAA Compliance: Client warrants that all information of any kind provided to and used by Provider is in compliance with the Health Insurance Portability and Accountability Act (“HIPAA”) and acknowledges that Provider will take no independent action to assure or confirm compliance with HIPAA.
-Any damages that may be suffered by Provider as a result of Client’s failure to comply with HIPAA shall be expressly included in Client’s requirement to indemnify Provider as set forth in Section 11 below.
+Any damages that may be suffered by Provider as a result of Client’s failure to comply with HIPAA shall be expressly included in Client’s requirement to indemnify Provider as outlined in Section 11 below.

 - Confidential Information: All information relating to Client that is known to be confidential or proprietary, or which is clearly marked as such, will be held in confidence by Provider and will not be disclosed or used by Provider except to the extent that such disclosure or use is reasonably necessary to the performance of Services or is required by law.
 All information relating to Provider that is known to be confidential or proprietary, or which is clearly marked as such, will be held in confidence by Client and will not be disclosed or used by Client except to the extent that such disclosure or use is reasonably necessary to the Performance of Client’s duties and obligations under this Agreement or is required by law.
 These obligations of confidentiality will extend for a period of two (2) years after the termination of this agreement, but will not apply with respect to information that is independently developed by the parties, lawfully becomes a part of the public domain, or of which the parties gained knowledge or possession free of any confidentiality obligation.

 - Limitation of Liability: In no event will Provider be liable for any loss of profit or revenue by Client, or for any other consequential, incidental, punitive, indirect, or economic damages incurred or suffered by Client arising as a result of or related to Services, whether in contract, tort or otherwise.
-Client further agrees that the total liability of Provider for all claims of any kind arising as a result of or related to the Agreement, or to any act or omission of Provider, whether in contract, tort, or otherwise, will not exceed an amount equal to the amount paid by Client to Provider for the Services during the twelve (12) month period preceding the date the claim arises.
+Client further agrees that the total liability of Provider for all claims of any kind arising as a result of or related to the Agreement, or to any act or omission of Provider, whether in contract, tort, or otherwise, will not exceed an amount equal to the amount paid by Client to Provider for Services during the twelve (12) month period preceding the date the claim arises.